Thomas Philippe: Strife at Le Saulchoir

-Sexual abuse of nuns
+Sexual abuse of adult women

-Thomas Philippe and his brother, Marie-Dominique Philippe (also a priest) were accused of having sexual relations with several nuns for more than 20 years.
+Thomas Philippe and his brother Marie-Dominique Philippe (also a priest) were accused of having sexual relations with several women over a period of more than 20 years.

-In 1956, following a canonical investigation, Rome forbade Philippe to exercise any priestly ministry and in particular spiritual guidance, but Dominican archives show that he ignored that prohibition.
+In the early 1950s, after complaints from two women, Philippe was ordered to leave the L'Eau Vive center and travel to Rome for a canonical investigation.
+Following this investigation, in 1956 the Vatican forbade Philippe to exercise any priestly ministry and in particular spiritual guidance, due to Philippe's teaching of false mysticism and associated deviant sexual practices.
+Dominican archives show that Philippe ignored this prohibition.
+Although the Vatican dissolved L'Eau Vive, Philippe continued to run it clandestinely through his protégé Jean Vanier.
+The two men later formed L'Arche at Trosly-Breuil and Philippe resumed his priestly activities, including the spiritual direction of men and women.

-In 2015, a second canonical instruction validated by Mgr Pierre d'Ornellas, Archbishop of Rennes, said that Philippe was guilty of sexual abuse in the context of spiritual guidance of adult women.
+In 2015, a second canonical instruction validated by Pierre d'Ornellas, Archbishop of Rennes, stated that Philippe was guilty of sexual abuse in the context of spiritual guidance of adult women.
 According to this document, fourteen people (two witnesses and twelve victims) were heard, confirming the facts of abuse which took place from the 1970s until 1991.
-“Father Thomas committed sexual acts against adult women, by which he said to seek and communicate a mystical experience”, reads the document "They attest to a psychological and spiritual hold on these women to whom he asked for silence because, according to him, this corresponded to special graces 'that no one could understand' ".
+The document states: “Father Thomas committed sexual acts against adult women, by which he said to seek and communicate a mystical experience ...
+They attest to a psychological and spiritual hold on these women to whom he asked for silence because, according to him, this corresponded to special graces 'that no one could understand' ".
 The canonical investigation confirmed that these testimonies were trustworthy.

-In early 2016, the association Aid to Victims of deviant Religious movements in Europe and their Families (AVREF) published the testimony of a former Carmelite nun.
-In the document, she tells in a detailed manner the story of her sexual relationships with Philippe.
-The publication of this first testimony prompted two other women to testify in turn a few weeks later with AVREF in which they very explicitly confirm that Philippe had sexual relations with them.
+In early 2016, the association Aid to Victims of Deviant Religious Movements in Europe and their Families (AVREF) published the testimony of a former Carmelite nun, who recounted in detail the story of her sexual relationship with Philippe.
+The publication of this first testimony prompted two other women to testify to AVREF in turn a few weeks later, explicitly confirming that Philippe also had sexual relations with them.

-The L'Arche community recognized the truth of the facts and communicated on the L'Arche international website.
-Several nuns -- victims of the sexual abuse of Phillipe and his brother (Marie-Dominique Philippe, also a priest) -- testified in a documentary broadcast on Arte and on Radio Télévision Suisse (RTS).
+The L'Arche community recognized the truth of the facts and published them on the L'Arche international website.
+Several nuns - victims of the sexual abuse of Phillipe and his brother - testified in a documentary broadcast on Arte and on Radio Télévision Suisse (RTS).

 In February 2020, L'Arche International issued its Summary Report, being a summary of the full report by GCPS Consulting (a UK-based group with expertise in the prevention of sexual exploitation and abuse) and the historical work by Antoine Mourges, concerning alleged or proven sexual abuse of women by Thomas Philippe and Jean Vanier.

 A defense of Thomas Philippe and Marie-Dominique Philippe has been published online by their niece Marie Philippe.